Curator /

 personal and political.
 Suzy’s programme is a tapestry of resilience and rupture.”
 Elliott Jack.

-November 2025 I joined the team of the Romanian Film Festival In London.
+In November 2025, I joined the Romanian Film Festival in London team.

 Artistic Director